 1424 Woodward Ave., Downtown

-The newest opening within the Shinola Hotel, The Brakeman is a beer hall that offers a host of craft beers, and an alleyway with lots of iconic games to keep visitors entertained.
-You can also order food from Penny Red’s, also in the hotel, and bring it into the beer hall.
+The newest opening within the Shinola Hotel, The Brakeman is a beer hall that offers a host of craft beers, a rotation of classic cocktails and an alleyway with lots of iconic games to keep visitors entertained.
+You can also order food from Penny Red’s and bring it into the beer hall.

 Penny Red’s (Spring 2019)

 The Shinola Hotel has several great food options that are sure to satisfy the taste buds from both home and away.
 Penny Red’s has three chicken sandwiches which can then be customized to sensational flavors with their tangy sauces.
 Penny Red’s also serves up chicken by the bucket and amazing, unique sides like crispy brussel sprouts.

 Can’t get enough of places to eat in Detroit?
 Here’s everything you need to know about Detroit restaurants.

 79215 E Jefferson Ave, Detroit, MI 48214, USA313-332-0607